GhadaElhusseini/MLDT_Project/README.md

 # Slavery_Court Project

 ## Description
-This a group project analyzes court data related to slavery using Python and machine learning.
+This project analyzes court data related to slavery using Python and machine learning.
 It includes data processing, visualization, and predictive modeling.

 ---